 An old Jewish folktale about a man named Yossele the Holy Miser captures the supposed virtuosity of anonymous giving.

 Yossele was a very rich man who was hated for not doing anything to alleviate the suffering of those who lived in his community.
 The people even wanted God to punish him for his stinginess.
-But after Yossele died, it was discovered that he was secretly giving the local Rabbi money on a weekly basis to distribute to the needy.
+But after Yossele died, it was discovered that he was secretly giving the local rabbi money on a weekly basis to distribute to the needy.
 It turns out Yossele was quite generous after all.
-The Rabbi then gathered everyone in the synagogue to ask for Yossele's forgiveness.
-He then came to the Rabbi in a vision and said "I forgive everyone, because long ago I asked God to let me help people the way he does, without anyone knowing or giving thanks."
+The rabbi then gathered everyone in the synagogue to ask for Yossele's forgiveness, after which Yossele came to the rabbi in a vision and said, "I forgive everyone, because long ago I asked God to let me help people the way he does, without anyone knowing or giving thanks."